 - MABON: orange candles, fallen leaves, sage

 These are only suggestions!
-Of course, you may customize your altar as you wish, especially when it comes to the objects on it.
+Of course, you may customize your altar as you wish, especially regarding the objects on it.
 You can bring goddesses images, offerings, homemade recipes, and more!
 Make sure you always let your intuition guide you so you can truly have a sacred place that is entirely your own.

 How will you use the altar?

 It is your choice whether you use this altar on a regular basis or only when you need to gather yourself, seek comfort and nourish your soul.
 A daily practice, albeit brief, would be advisable: a regularity that goes beyond our mood and events.
 The altar could become our mast in any calm or storm.

 In front of the altar, I recommend lighting an incense first thing every morning and place a small offering on a saucer beside it.
-Something that you deprive yourself of and that you will not take back for your own use.
+You deprive yourself of something that you will not take back for your own use.

 This is a normal and daily practice in many households in Asia and Indonesia.
 To receive, you have to give.
 Any food that remains after the ritual can be given to birds or used to make compost so that everything returns to the cycle of life.